-- Because appointments are set for precise times, appointments for applicants arriving late may be cancelled and rescheduled for a later date.
-The IV unit strongly advises applicants to be on time for their appointment.
+- Please be on time for your appointment.
+Appointments for applicants arriving late may be cancelled and rescheduled for a later date.

 - If your medical examination report will not be completed by the time of your interview, please contact the IV unit at email@example.com as soon as possible to reschedule your appointment.